hotaydev/audit-export/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I listed at least one issue this PR fixes in the description above.
 - [ ] I have tested this package in at least two versions of Node.js (one lower than the v14 and one higher than the v16)

-If you need help, consider asking for advice on [Github Discussions](https://github.com/hotaydev/audit-export/discussions) page.
+If you need help, consider asking for advice on [GitHub Discussions](https://github.com/hotaydev/audit-export/discussions) page.